Three Big Questions About an Austin Medical School

 Soon afterward, the University of Texas Board of Regents proposed $30 million in annual funding for a medical school for the first eight years, and $25 million annually after that.

 What we don’t know, right now, is whether a proposal to fund the medical school will appear on the ballot this November.

 “All things health care are complicated,” says Patricia Young Brown, the President and CEO of Central Health.
 Approved by voters in 2004, Central Health is a tax-funded entity that provides care to the Travis County region.
 It owns the Brackenridge hospital, which Seton operates.

 If a tax increase to finance the medical school were to be put to voters this year, Central Health is the jurisdiction that would bring it forward.
 But Brown says Central Health is currently focused on how to leverage matching federal dollars for health care under a specific Medicaid waiver.

-“The state has instituted a new program that basically allows us to use local, public funds to draw down federal matching dollars related to the delivery of health care services,” Brown said.
+“The state has instituted a new program that basically allows us to use local, public funds to draw down federal matching dollars related to the delivery of health care services,” Brown says.